thendawg/nvezos/README.md

 1. Occasionally when setting overclock settings, not all are applied.
 Restarting the daemons that execute the OC scripts corrects this - still investigating although it seems it's due to conflicting X commands (Ive added some sleep commands to the script which tends to help) - if this does occur simply applying the settings again will fix it as it causes the daemons to restart. **WORKAROUND IN PLACE** - crontab executes a script every 3 minutes that reapplies the OC settings, this insures the OC settings are reapplied after reboot and reset if for some reason one gpu didnt respond to the previous setting.

+2. Occasionally hashrate shows a null or incorrect value - this is due to the way it monitors hashrate via the miner log.
+Unfortunately I have no way of fixing this at this time, however, it typically only does this for one refresh interval, then goes back to normal.
+I will look into a new way to monitor hashrate that may be able to avoid this.

 **v.6 UPDATE**

 1. Fixed network ip script - you can now change the IP via the WebUI as intended (now using a command to set IP via Network Manager rather than disabling it, seems to work much better)